Kintyre/ksconf/docs/source/dyn/cli.rst

     optional arguments:
       -h, --help            show this help message and exit --dest DIR            Set the destination path where the archive will be extracted.
-By default the current directory is used, but sane values include etc/apps, etc/deployment-apps,
+By default, the current directory is used.
+                            Sane values include: etc/apps, etc/deployment-apps,
                             and so on.
       --app-name NAME       The app name to use when expanding the archive.
 By default, the app name is taken from the archive as the